PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 09:47:28
+Last updated: 2024-04-09 09:48:01
-Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin
+Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark